This delicious healthy apple crisp recipe is filled with sweet apples, cherries and topped with a crunchy topping.

 - Preheat the oven to 350 °F/180 °C.

-- Divide the apples and the cherries into the baking dish; set aside.
+- Divide the apples and the cherries into the baking dish.
+Set aside.

-- Stir the date paste into the apples and cherries until all the fruits are slightly coated; set aside.
+- Stir the date paste into the apples and cherries until all the fruits are slightly coated.
+Set aside.

-Prepare the crisp topping
+Prepare the crumble topping

 - Divide the topping over the apple cherry filling.